baggepinnen/SpectralDistances.jl/README.md

 [New Metrics Between Rational Spectra and their Connection to Optimal Transport, Bagge Carlson 2019](https://drive.google.com/file/d/1EPS_pyC_opKMLlnk02kIfHbpawWFl4W-/view?usp=sharing)

+The package also contains a number of generic solvers for optimal transport problems:
+- Fixed support in 1d (histograms)
+- Varying discrete support (atoms/dirac masses) with non-uniform masses in any dimension
+- Barycenters supported on fixed number of atoms, but possibly with non-uniform masses
+- Barycentric coordinates
+- Continuous support in 1d

 See the [documentation](https://baggepinnen.github.io/SpectralDistances.jl/latest) for instructions.

 ![window](figs/spec.svg)